toralf/tinderbox/README.md

 The goal is to detect build issues of and conflicts between Gentoo Linux packages.

 ## installation
-Create user *tinderbox*
+Create the user *tinderbox*

     useradd -m tinderbox
-and within its home directory */home/tinderbox*:
+and run its home directory */home/tinderbox*

     mkdir ~/images ~/logs ~/run ~/tb
 Unpack *./bin*, *./data* and *./sdata* into *~/tb*.